 1. Some individuals may experience tooth sensitivity.

-Sometimes, individuals may experience tooth sensitivity when the dentist removes a layer of tooth enamel or because of bonding veneers to the tooth surface.
+Sometimes, individuals may experience tooth sensitivity when the dentist removes a layer of tooth enamel or when bonding veneers to the tooth surface.
 However, this issue normally resolves after a few days and with proper care.

 2. Veneers can get damaged.